alexbaucom17/baucomrobotics-site2/_posts/2021-07-25-DominoRobotDesignJourney.md

 ![](/assets/MyFirstComputerBuild/parts.jpg)
 _The aftermath.
 Cleaning up 100,000 dominos is a lot of work!!_

-## TODO add links here

 Thanks for reading about this crazy engineering journey I went on to make this robot a reality.
-If you are interested in more details about how the final hardware or software worked, I’ve written up articles about those.
-If you want to dive deep into the technical workings of the control system or trajectory generation, I got posts about those as well.
+If you are interested in more details about how the final [hardware]({% post_url 2021-07-26-DominoRobotHardwareOverview %}) or [software]({% post_url 2021-07-24-DominoRobotSoftwareArchitecture %}) worked, I’ve written up articles about those.
+If you want to dive deep into the technical workings of the [control system]({% post_url 2021-07-22-DominoRobotControlSystem %}) or [trajectory generation]({% post_url 2021-07-23-DominoRobotTrajectoryGeneration %}), I got posts about those as well.